reel2bits/reel2bits/docs/installation/linux.rst

     cp config.py.sample config.py

-Then edit this file as you wishes.
+Then edit this file as you wish.

 Sentry
 ------

-If you known, and use Sentry, you can install the python package:
+If you know and use Sentry, you can install the python package:

 .. code-block:: shell